4. Working with the Browser

 You can further refine your search by selecting tags from various filter groups to narrow the results.
 For example, if you want to find string sounds, you can type “strings” into the search field and then click on any tags in the Filters view to display results matching only those tag descriptions.

-It is also possible to search for tagged content via tags directly by typing # into the search bar followed by the tag name, e.g., #Drums.
-Auto-complete suggestions for tags will appear as you start typing after the hashtag.
+It is also possible to search for content via tags by typing # into the search bar followed by the tag name, e.g., #Drums.
+Auto-complete suggestions for tag names will appear as you start typing after the hashtag.

-If you stumble upon a set of search results that you like and want to easily find again, you can create a custom user label containing the search results by clicking the Add Label button to the right of the Clear button.
+If you like the results of a particular search and want to quickly access them again in the future, you can create a custom user label containing those search results by clicking the Add Label button to the right of the Clear button.

 Once saved, you can access the label and its contents like any other label in the Library.